Exchange traded products (ETPs)

 bought and sold on an open market, such as the ASX.
 There are lots

-of new exchange traded products available to retail investors, with
+of exchange traded products available to retail investors, with

 varying degrees of risk and complexity.

-quite complex.
-Here we explain the differences between different
+Here we explain the differences between different types of

 In Australia, exchange traded products are quoted on the ASX